 Simple answer: yes.

-That being said: not everyone is genetically blessed.
-If you really have to fight for every gram of muscle mass you manage to put on, you will find it hard to do both things simultaneously.
-At least compared to someone with biceps that grow just by looking at the barbell.
+Unfortunately, not everyone is genetically blessed.
+If you have to fight for every gram of muscle mass you put on, you will find it hard to build muscle and lose fat simultaneously, compared to someone whose biceps grow just by looking at the barbell.